Should I Buy a Home in Plano in 2026 — or Wait?

 On affordability — also an honest take

 Months of supply by price tier — Q1 2026 Plano citywide.
-Under 3 months is generally considered a seller's market; above 5 months tilts toward buyers.
+Under 4 months is generally considered a seller’s market; 4–6 months is balanced; above 6 months tilts toward buyers.

 The chart tells the headline story.
 Here's what it means in practice for buyers at each level.